MarinaChau/F1-Hackathon-2022/README.md

 *      Forecast at T+60 : 0.85 weather type Categorical Accuracy
 *      0.088 Rain percentage Mean Average Error (mean of predictions for the 5 future timesteps)

-## Data Augmentation

-On day 1, we jumped into the challenge trying to work with the csv version of the dataset.
-We quickly realized that the json contained far more information (~250 sessions vs ~50 for the csv).
-As all our Exploratory Data Analysis pipeline was build around the csv format, we developped a small script to transform the data to a relational model.
-It really helped to be able to work on Oracle Cloud with huge amount of RAM to load the data in a single batch and transform it.

-At the same time, we set up a small receiver to obtain more data with more weather diversity from the videogame F1 2020 using the f1-2020-telemetry package.
-It allowed us to run the game on certain tracks that needed more input.
-We mostly ran the game in the background on FP1 sessions.

 # What we brought to the Challenge